 Male Long Haired German Shepherds stand 24-26” tall and weigh 65 to 90 pounds.
 Female Long Haired German Shepherds stand 22-24” tall and weigh 50 to 70 pounds.

-The only difference between long-haired and short-haired German Shepherds is the length of their fur.
+The only difference between a long haired and short haired German Shepherd is the length of its fur.
 Both varieties have a double coat that sheds a little bit around the year and more during season changes.

 The primary difference between the two coat varieties is that the Long Haired German Shepherd requires more brushing.
 Their long fur can become tangled and form mats.
 Severe mats are not safe to brush out.
 That means a groomer needs to shave them out, which will leave bald spots.

 The longer fur also tends to pick up more dirt and debris, which is then deposited all over your home.
-Neat freaks should consider going with the Short Coat German Shepherd.
+Neat freaks should consider going with the short haired German Shepherd.

 Long Haired German Shepherds share a history with the German Shepherd Dog (GSD).

 At the end of the 19th century, German cavalry officer Captain Max von Stephanitz set out to create the best herding dog in Germany.
 As modern technology took the place of herding dogs, von Stephanitz marketed his dogs for military use.
 To this day, German Shepherds are commonly used in military and police work.